 We have all dated that person, the one that is never quite ready for a commitment (with you).
-They drive you to the brink of insanity and then pull you back in igniting passion that you never knew you had inside you.
+They drive you to the brink of insanity and then pull you back with incredible passion that you have never experienced before.
+They bring out a side to you that you didn’t know you had in you.
+They are truly magical.

-They keep you on your toes, waiting with baited breath for every text, phone call and eventual date.
+They keep you on your toes, as you wait with baited breath for every text, phone call and an eventual date.
 Every date is magical…leaving you wanting more and more and when the date is over, its drama city…tears, anxiety, sadness, confusion, wondering when and if you are going to see them again.

 Surprise, nothing has changed.
-They didn’t change.
-They just didn’t want to lose their security blanket (yes that is what you were).
+They were good for a little while, they showed you a little more attention, but ultimately they didn’t change.
+Why?
+Because people don’t change unless they want to and they can’t without doing the work.
+They came running back to you because they just didn’t want to lose their security blanket (yes that is what you were).
 You see, they fear abandonment as well.
 So as much as they don’t want to commit to you, they don’t want to lose you either.
 Its really all just a sad and lonely cycle of avoiding abandonment.

-However eventually the cycle ends (if you are lucky) – leaving you exhausted, with them moving on to another person just who is like you (a door mat) – leaving you in a heap on the floor.
+However, the good news is that eventually the cycle does end (if you are lucky) – leaving you exhausted, with them moving on to another person who is just like you (a door mat) – leaving you in a heap on the floor.
 You cry, wish for another day with them, begging God for them to love you, because if they did your life would be complete.
 They are what makes life magical and worth living.

 WRONG!
 WRONG!
 WRONG!